MileHacker Logo

 • Food Tours: Explore Naschmarkt, coffeehouses, or specific culinary themes with a knowledgeable guide, sampling local delicacies along the way.

-• Heuriger Visits: Experience local wine culture by visiting these traditional wine taverns, often family-run.
+• Heuriger Visits: Experience local wine culture by going to these traditional wine taverns, often family-owned-run.

-• Community Tourism: Vienna Greeters offer free, volunteer-led walks for local viewpoints.
+• Community Tourism: Vienna Greeters offer free, volunteer-led walks for local perspectives.

 • Language Learning: Numerous language schools in Vienna offer German courses, from intensive short courses to longer programs.